This page provides an overview for the get_troopdata()

 Finally, users may want to view the original DMDC reports that the

 data is drawn from.
-The reports
+The reports argument allows users to

 specify whether they would like to receive the original DMDC reports